lapwat/papeer/README.md

 ## Scrape a web page

-The `get` command lets you retrieve the content of any web page.
+The `get` command lets you retrieve the content of any web page or RSS feed.

 ```
 Scrape URL content